ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 - Playing, Working, Speculating: Role Hybridity and Exploitation in Blockchain Games. **Jiaxin Wang**.
 Submitted to **Journal of Business Ethics (ABS 3, JCR Q1)**

+- Speculative Relational Commodification: Tokenized Access and the Ethics of SocialFi. **Jiaxin Wang**.
+Submitted to **Ethics and Information Technology (ABS 1, JCR Q1)**

 - Information Systems Innovation for Blockchain Governance. **Jiaxin Wang**, Yifan Li.
 Writing for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**

 - When Institutional Logics Meet Programmable Infrastructure: Code-Mediated Settlement in Blockchain Governance. **Jiaxin Wang**.
 Writing for **Journal of the Association for Information Systems (ABS 4+, JCR Q1)**